DhairyaSood/Intern_Insight/docs/guides/ISSUES_RESOLVED.md

 - ✅ **Backward Compatibility**: Old API paths still work
 - ✅ **Future-Ready**: Ready for team collaboration and scaling

-**🎉 Your PM Intern project restructuring is now COMPLETE and SUCCESSFUL! 🎉**
+**🎉 Your Intern Insight project restructuring is now COMPLETE and SUCCESSFUL! 🎉**

 ---